xiyuanyang-code/ProbeCode/README.md

 > [!WARNING]
 > This repo is still in construction process
+> To be refactored

+## Introduction

+We aim to create a **Repo Coding Agent** specializing in understanding extremely long and complex code blocks (even those exceeding the context length of an LLM).
+This agent will effectively read the relevant specialized code sections, thereby enhancing the LLM's code comprehension and generation capabilities for the given problem.

+> It is just a toy implementation...

 ## Current Constructing

-Stage I: We want to let LLM accept the full content for all lines of code of the repository, which can better improve the comprehension of overall code for LLM.
+Stage I: We want to let LLM accept the full content for all lines of code of the repository, which can better improve the comprehension of overall code for LLM. ✅

+> [!WARNING]
+> We will not use `camel.agent.ChatAgent` as the fundamental agent, for it is too heavy.
+> Thus the code needs to be refactored.

 We need to implement: